-I thought I was so intrepid, leaving home for the first time at age twenty-one, fresh-faced and freckled, bopping down the road with my hatchback loaded, radio loud.
+I thought I was so intrepid, leaving home for the first time at age 21, fresh-faced and freckled, bopping down the road with my hatchback loaded, radio loud.
 Something good was Out There—capital O, capital T.

-I took jobs in armpit bars, serving drinks and greasy snacks to sad, unhealthy people, and though I had been optimistic about the great wide world, I found that I was one of those people, too.
-I began to imagine that my diet fed not just my body but also my soul: microwave burritos, popcorn with hot sauce, various battered-and-fried fingers, nuggets, and chunks from plastic baskets.
+I took jobs in armpit bars, serving drinks and greasy snacks to sad, unhealthy people, and though I had been optimistic about the great wide world, I found I was one of those people, too.
+I began to imagine my diet fed not just my body but also my soul: microwave burritos, popcorn with hot sauce, various battered-and-fried fingers, nuggets, and chunks from plastic baskets.

 In Denver I met a guy, as I often did, and thought, as I often did, Who knows?
 Maybe something good would happen.
 He owned a tattoo shop and was obsessed with his muscles.
 Once a week he shaved his head.
 He said, "Janie baby, you laugh like you don't give a shit.
 I dig that."
 He put his mouth to the bong and cleared the chamber.
 Then he ordered a pizza.

-Denver had this semi-hip warehouse district and massive urban sprawl that reminded me of Minneapolis, where I grew up.
+Denver had this semi-hip warehouse district and massive urban sprawl reminding me of Minneapolis, where I grew up.
 And this man reminded me of semi-hip boyfriends I'd already had.
 So, yeah.
 While he sat on the floor and coughed his lungs out, I got up, took a walk, was gone.

 Landed in Cheyenne, where I got a job in a bar near the Air Force base and did activities to help me meet people.
 I took horse-riding lessons, but they said I spooked the horses.
 Cooking class, but it was all couples.
 I talked to airmen from the base about oil viscosity and the value of home-cooked meals.
 "Good food nourishes the soul," this man told me.
 After my shift, I drank Jim Beam with the airmen and sometimes I went home with one of them.